Palarivattom Flyover scam: Investigation and arrests

 The vigilance has questioned 29 witnesses in the course of the investigation.

 Two police officers were suspended by Vigilance Director Anil Kanth after an investigation found them guilty of trying to sabotage Vigilance and Anti Corruption Bureau probe into the Palarivattom flyover corruption case involving former PWD Minister V K Ebrahim Kunju.
-A Ashok Kumar, the former investigating officer of the case and the Vigilance Ernakulam unit DySP along with Fort SHO K K Sheri was suspended.
+A Ashok Kumar, the former investigating officer of the case and the Vigilance Ernakulam unit DySP along with Fort Police Station SHO K K Sheri was suspended.
 Ashok Kumar was found to be taking soft on Ebrahim Kunju despite having strong evidences against the former minister.
 K K Sheri, the SHO had acted as a mediator between the accused minister and the DySP.